bartlomiejwolk/AnimationPathAnimator/README.md

 README
 ======

-AnimationPath Animator is a path animator extension for Unity.
+AnimationPath Animator is a path animator extension for Unity 5.

 Licensed under MIT license.
 See LICENSE file in the project root.